Get Geolocation From an IP Address with GeoIP in PHP

 Get Geolocation from IP Address with GeoIP in PHP

-GeoIP2 database is used to lookup IP addresses and retrieve information like latitude, longitude, city, country, region and timezone.
-In this post we will demonstrate how to get IP location in PHP using GeoIP2 database.
+GeoIP2 database is used to look up IP addresses and retrieve information such as latitude, longitude, city, country, region and time zone.
+In this post we will demonstrate, how to get location of an IP in PHP using the GeoIP2 database.
 Files we are going to create for this post:

-- geo-functions.php: The file contains only one function to get client IP address.
+1. geo-functions.php: The file contains only one function to retrieve the client's IP address.

-Before we start with this post we first need to download MaxMind's GeoIP database.
-Using a database to get country by IP is fastest approach as compared to making request to third-party Geolocation API services.
-However the downside is database might not have some data and always needs to be updated.
+Before we start with this post, we first need to download MaxMind's GeoIP database.
+Using a database to get the country by an IP is fastest approach as compared to making requests to third-party Geolocation API services.
+However, the downside is database might not have some data and always needs to be updated.
 The database can be downloaded after creating a free account on MaxMind's website.
-Then we need to download the GeoIP library which is available in composer packages:
+Then we need to download the GeoIP library, which is available in Composer packages:

 composer require geoip2/geoip2:~2.0

-How to Get IP Address of User in PHP?
+How to Get the IP Address of a User in PHP?

-In PHP user's IP address can retrieved from global $_SERVER variable with certain IP keys checks in order.
-We will create a PHP file with function to get IP address of user from $_SERVER global variable with filter check to validate the IP address as well.
-Function in following script returns the IP address of user:
+In PHP, a user's IP address can be retrieved from the global $_SERVER variable with certain IP key checks in order.
+We will create a PHP file with a function to get the IP address of the user from the $_SERVER global variable with a filter check to validate the IP address as well.
+The unction in the following script returns the IP address of the user:

 geo-functions.php